A 10-MINUTE PRIMER

 Video infrastructure needs a more scalable and cost-effective solution to keep up with this growth.

-Livepeer is a scalable Platform as a Service for developers who want to add live or on-demand video to their project.
+Livepeer is a protocol for developers who want to add live or on-demand video to their project.
 It aims to increase the reliability of video streaming while reducing costs associated with it by up to 50x.

 To achieve this Livepeer is building p2p infrastructure that interacts through a marketplace secured by the Ethereum blockchain.